Ex-Zach-ly: Usher shows the way for Charleroi

 Wiltz also pointed out the pivotal play of Will Wagner.

-The junior forward has played well against McGuffey, and while he was limited to nine points this time he played a prominent role in Charleroi’s defense, which limited McGuffey to 13 field goals, including only four in the second half.
+The junior forward has played well against McGuffey (3-3, 5-4), and while he was limited to nine points this time he played a prominent role in Charleroi’s defense, which limited McGuffey to 13 field goals, including only four in the second half.

 “I think they had a game plan to take Will away and they did a decent job,” Wiltz said.
 “But he still played well in other aspects of the game and that was important for us.”